jittuu/jittuu.github.com/_posts/2014-03-17-AspNet-localization-routing.markdown

 For revisiting users - users with stored locale cookie;

-  - when he/she navigate to page _without_ localization token, we need to redirect to localized url based on the users' cookie.
+  - when he/she navigate to page _without_ localization token, we need to redirect to localized url based on the user's cookie.
   - when he/she navigate to page _with_ localization token, we have two scenarios.
 If the url token and the cookie value are the same, we just need to serve the request.
 If the url token and the cookie value are different, we take cookie value as higher priority (he/she might click url from somewhere).
 In that case, we need to redirect to url with localization token - which is from cookie.

 # Implementation

-> Enough talking, Show me the code!.

 First, I create a simple [HttpHandler][] to handle redirection.